Hot Money (film)

 Hot Money is a 1936 American comedy film directed by William C. McGann and written by William Jacobs.
 The film stars Ross Alexander, Beverly Roberts, Joseph Cawthorn, Paul Graetz, Andrew Tombes and Cy Kendall.
 The film was released by Warner Bros. on July 18, 1936.
 It was based on the play of the same name by Aben Kandel who also co-wrote the screenplay.
-The story was used twice before in films as High Pressure (1932) and a French speaking version in the same year Le bluffeur.
+The story was used twice before in such films as High Pressure (1932) and a French speaking version in the same year Le bluffeur.

 Plot

 A possibly crazy scientist has apparently invented a formula that can turn water into gasoline.
 Despite his reluctance, businessman Dourfuss is convinced by con artist Willie to provide seed money.
 Willie then recruits his pal, fast-talking sharpie Chick Randall, to seek out investors and help sell the product to the public.
 Chick hires a bunch of derelicts with names like Vanderbilt and Ford to act as the board of directors, as well as a pretty stenographer, Grace Lane.
 She initially thinks the whole thing is a scam, but a demonstration convinces her it's on the level; in time, they fall in love.
 But things take an ugly turn when the initial supply runs out and the scientist has disappeared.